Connecting to Valkey¶

 All querystring options are cast to their appropriate Python types.
 Boolean arguments can be specified with string values “True”/”False” or “Yes”/”No”.
 Values that cannot be properly cast cause a

-to be raised.
-Once parsed, the querystring arguments and keyword arguments are passed to theConnectionPool
+ValueErrorto be raised.
+Once parsed, the querystring arguments and keyword arguments are passed to theConnectionPool’s class initializer.
+In the case of conflicting arguments, querystring arguments always win.- Parameters:

-url (str) –
+url (str)

-- Return type
+- Return type:

 _CP

-- get_available_connection()[source]#
+- get_available_connection()[source]¶

 Get a connection from the pool, without making sure it is connected